psas/procedure-book/02-LaunchTowerComputer.markdown

 1. Mount LTC enclosure to the launch tower.
 (See "Mounting" section.)
 2. Connect LTC to external power.
 (See "Power Connections" section.)
 3. Connect LTC to external data.
 (See "Data Connections" section.)
-4. Power on LTC.
+4. Apply power to LTC.
 (See "Power-On" section.)

 ## Launch Control Team